 When Will Post-Traumatic Arthritis Develop?

 Athletes and highly active individuals who suffered a sports injury or traumatic accident in childhood or adolescence for example could potentially develop the post-traumatic arthritis years or even decades later after the event.
 However, other patients may begin to develop post-traumatic arthritis immediately following an injury, depending on a number of factors, including age, type of injury, overall health, and genetics.
-The amount of time it takes for arthritis symptoms to develop will vary from one patient to the next, so it is crucial to schedule an evaluation with an orthopedic specialist, such as Dr. Allison, to address any joint injuries or subsequent pain or arthritis symptoms.
+The amount of time it takes for arthritis symptoms to develop will vary from one patient to the next, so it is crucial to schedule an evaluation with an orthopedic specialist, such as Dr. Allison, an orthopedic specialist based in Los Angeles, CA, to address any joint injuries or subsequent pain or arthritis symptoms.

 Causes and Risk Factors for Post-Traumatic Arthritis